vmware-archive/node-examples/book-service/README.md

 # The Book-Serving Example App

-This Node.js example provides a simple book-serving app, which uses the data service as a system of record.
+This Node.js example provides a simple book-serving app which uses the data service as a system of record.
 REST endpoints allow an app user to look up books by ISBN or put new books into the service.

-This app may be run with a local Apache Geode or Pivotal GemFire cluster, or with a Pivotal Cloud Cache service instance.
+This app can be run with a local Apache Geode or Pivotal GemFire cluster, or with a Cloud Cache service instance.
 A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with Cloud Cache.
 This app has been tested with Cloud Cache version 1.8.1.

 # Prerequisites

+- Node.js, minimum version of 10.0

+- `npm`, the Node.js package manager

+- Cloud Foundry Command Line Interface (cf CLI).
+See [Installing the cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).

 - Examples source code.
 Acquire the repository: